Welcome to the FromThisSeat Blog.

 June 12, 2012

 Many basketball franchises have begun to keep up with the Jones' when it comes to the need for new NBA arenas and the Warriors are next on the list.
 By 2017, a new NBA arena will be erected on the scenic San Francisco waterfront in a neighborhood known as Piers 30-32.
-The constructions costs of the arena are expected to range anywhere from $450 to $500 million dollars.
-In addition to the expensive construction costs, the Warriors will be required to spend money on redeveloping the site before construction can even begin.
+The construction costs of the arena are expected to range anywhere from $450 to $500 million dollars.

 Agreement for New NBA Arena Reached in Seattle